 For instance, if you realise that you have an online shopping habit, brought on by stress and anxiety, then the next step would be to start looking at the ways in which you can reduce this stress and anxiety, so that you don’t feel the need to shop online to feel better.
 You could also consider what you could do instead of shopping to manage any feelings of stress and anxiety if they do arise.

-When you’re considering which unhelpful habits or behaviours you’d like to change, it can be helpful to write them down, as this can offer you clarity to and give you a chance to have a brainstorming session about what your triggers or cues might be.
+When you’re considering which unhelpful habits or behaviours you’d like to change, it can be helpful to write them down, as this can offer you some clarity and give you a chance to have a brainstorming session about what your triggers or cues might be.

 2. Consider which positive habit(s) you want to adopt